mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 We can now run `npm start` to start both the react app and the Lambda.
 And we can run `npm run build` to build them both.

-## Deploy to netlify
+## Deploy to Netlify

 You are now ready to deploy to Netlify.
 This is super simple and only requires a few steps.
 In the Netlify console be sure to configure your site to run `npm run build` as the build command, and set the build directory to `build`.
 If your site is using Github or something similar you now have a modern build pipeline at your fingertips.
 Checkout the [Netlify docs](https://www.netlify.com/docs/welcome/) for details on how to set this up.

 ## That's it!

 Our little eCommerce app is ready to start accepting payments!
 Here's a link to a [completed version](https://vigilant-torvalds-79378e.netlify.com/) of this tutorial.
-Although the user interface only provides very basic functionality, we've now got a modern eCommerce app that's secure, scalable and cheap to run.
+Although the user interface only provides very basic functionality, we've created a modern eCommerce app that's secure, scalable and cheap to run.
 You can view the full source code of the completed demo on [Github](https://github.com/mitchgavan/serverless-shop-tutorial).